-Chikoko Tree Camp offers accommodation for a maximum of 6 people in 3 en-suite chalets.
-The rooms are built 3 metres above the ground and provide a wonderful vantage point from which to observe the surrounding area.
+Chikoko Tree Camp offers accommodation for a maximum of six people in three en-suite chalets.
+The rooms are built three metres above the ground and provide a wonderful vantage point from which to observe the surrounding area.
 A stay at Chikoko Tree Camp combines well with a stay at its sister camp, Crocodile River Camp and at the main Tafika Camp.

-The walking safaris usually last a leisurely 3-4 hours.
+Walking safaris usually last a leisurely three to four hours, often following elephant or hippo trails.
 As well as the guide and scout, the group is accompanied by a tea bearer.
-The terrain is mostly flat but occasionally uneven.
+The terrain is mostly flat but occasionally uneven and you should wear comfortable walking shoes.
 These walking safaris are not suitable for children under 12 years of age.

 Chikoko Tree is a seasonal camp open between 25th May and 31st October each year.